domleo/pendulum_simulator/README.md

 > docker compose up --build
 ```

+If using windows, I had difficulties with file permissions, but hopefully it should work.
+Deffinitly works on Ubuntu.
+Might also work on OSX.

-Once the project is running on your local system, open a browser and go to [http://localhost:3000/]
+Once the project is running on your local system, open a browser and go to [http://localhost:3000/].
+You'll have to move the pendulums, there default positions are straight down, so they had no momentum.

+- Other behaviors, modifing any data on the frontend, automatically pauses the simulation.

-## Things that don't work correctly
+## Things that don't work correctly or I was too pressed for time

-- I didn't get time to work out immediate neighbors for the collision detection, so instead all pendulums check all other pendulums positions
+- I didn't get time to work out immediate neighbors for the collision detection, so instead all pendulums check all other pendulums positions.
+- I could better optimizes all the api calls the frontend makes.
+Currently, changing any data from any pendulum forces an update to all the backends.
+- Had a lot of difficult managing the angular offset between the frontend and the backend and in hindsight, I probably did not need to pass it to the backend.
+- I did the frontend in Vue.js since that is a framework I'm comfortable with.
+But I admit it had been a while and the frontend is basically all in one component.

+## REST Api

+- '/'                 - GET  --  Just a heartbeat, not used
+- '/api/set_starting' - POST --  Sets all the starting positions for a pendulum
+- '/api/get_position' - GET  --  Gets the positional data of the pendulum
+- '/api/start'        - POST --  Starts the simulation for a pendulum
+- '/api/pause'        - POST --  Pauses the simulation for a pendulum
+- '/api/reset'        - POST --  Restarts the data for a pendulum, making it ready to start the simulation from where it started

-## breaking down tasks
+### breaking down tasks

 - rest intface for setup of pendulums
   - angular offset